Solana-MobileConnect/.github/profile/README.md

 ### Step 3

 After a while, the transaction will have reached the `confirmed` state.
-This will be reflected in the state of the transaction session.
+This will be reflected in the state of the transaction session returned by the server.
 The frontend can now notify the user.

 ### Logging in

-To log in, a new login session is created on the server.
-Each login session is associated with a unique link.
-This link is encoded in a QR code.
-When the user scans it, their public key is sent to the server (as part of Solana Pay's Transaction Request), allowing us to capture it.
+To log in, the frontend creates a new login session on the server.

+Each login session is associated with a unique link, which is encoded in a QR code.

+When the user scans it, their public key is sent to the server (according to Solana Pay's Transaction Requests), allowing the server to capture and associate it with the login session.
-In this case, the server sends back a dummy transaction and ignores it afterwards -- since we're only interested in the public key.

-The frontend polls the server about the login session and eventually receives the public key.
+Meanwhile, the frontend polls the server for the login session and eventually receives the public key.
 This is when the user is logged in.

+Note that, when the user scans the QR code, the server sends back a dummy transaction and ignores it afterwards -- since we're only interested in the public key.

 ### Wallet adapter